Vespatour

 Radio Interview @ New Generation – April 30, 2009

-Text written to get ready for the radio interview about the Vespatour.
+Text written to get ready for a radio interview about the Vespatour.

-Hi Davide, to get started give us a brief summary of this journey.
+Hi Davide, to get started give us a brief wrap up of this journey.

-Three years ago, at the beginning of august, I left Como on my Vespa, a GTS model I purchased a year before, and in about 30 days I traveled around Italy, making 13 main stops and visiting places that, for the most of them, I hadn’t seen before.
+Three years ago, at the beginning of august, I left Como on my Vespa, a GTS model I purchased a year earlier, and in about 30 days I traveled around Italy, stopping at 13 main spots and visiting places that, for most of them, I hadn’t ever seen before.

-I went up to Bari, passing by Turin, Genoa, some towns in Tuscany such as Lucca, Pisa, Florence and Siena, then to Assisi in Umbria, then Rome, Caserta, until I got to Bisceglie, near Bari.
+I went down to Bisceglie, in the province of Bari, stopping at Turin, Genoa, towns in Tuscany such as Lucca, Pisa, Florence and Siena.
+Then Assisi in Umbria, then Rome, Caserta and Bisceglie at last.

 The journey back home was faster, a couple of days along adriatic coast with one last stop in Recanati.

-After almost 3 years I finished telling the journey by publishing a series of photo galleries on the blog, 20 galleries for a total of a thousand pictures.
-This evening, together with you, we can talk about this bizarre journey, hoping to be able to give some good advice to listeners for their next holidays.
+After almost 3 years I finished telling the journey by posting a series of photo galleries on the blog, 20 galleries for a total of one thousand pictures.
+This evening, together with you, we’ll talk about this bizarre journey, hoping to be able to give some good advice to listeners for the next holidays.

-I’ve been inspired by Peter Moore’s book “Vroom with a view”, an aussie travel writer who in 2001 came to Italy, purchased an historic Vespa on eBay and traveled from Milan to Rome with it.
+I’ve been inspired by Peter Moore’s book “Vroom with a view”, the australian travel writer who in 2001 came to Italy, purchased an historic Vespa on eBay and traveled from Milan to Rome.

-When I read it I just got my Vespa, I loved the book a lot and I felt the irresistible urge to make a journey like that!
-A longer one, actually, since I had a recent Vespa model, much more comfortable than Peter Moore’s historic Vespa.
+When I read it I just got my Vespa, I loved the book a lot and I felt the need to make a journey like that!
+A longer one, actually, since I had the latest Vespa model, much more comfortable than Peters historical Vespa.

-A Vespa Peter gave the name Sophia, and I had the unexpected chance to “live meet” her in Livorno, during the stops in Tuscany.
+A Vespa Peter named Sophia, and that I unexpectedly “met” in Livorno, during the stops in Tuscany.

 How did you get ready?
-You just left without thinking or planned all the details in advance?
+Did you just left without thinking or did you plan all the details in advance?

 Both!
-On one side I fixed days and stops, booking hostels for the nights in advance, on the other side I improvvised a lot, thus to have no constraints about where to go or what to visit.
+On one side I accurately planned the main stops, booking hostels in advance, on the other I improvised a lot, in order to have no constraints about where to go or what to visit.

-During the months before the beginning of the journey it was funny asking friends about must-see things along the route.
-They called me mad, then started to recommend places to visit or even friends I could bring their greetings to.
+During the months before the start of the journey it was funny asking friends about must-see things along the route.
+They called me mad, then started to recommend me places to visit or even friends I could bring their greetings to.

 The first stops were in Milan, Turin and Genoa.
 Three stops where I had the chance to meet friends I worked with in the past in Rapallo, near Genoa.
-We developed videogames, an industry so underdeveloped in Italy, a job you make with great passion, that’s why the relationship with those friends lasted, and when we met we recalled old times of course.
+We developed videogames, an underdeveloped industry in Italy, a job you make with passion, that’s why the relationship with those friends lasted, and when we met we recalled the good old times of course.

-In Turin and Genoa I visited the main monuments and museums of the two towns, listening to audio guides I found along the way.
+In Turin and Genoa I visited the main monuments and museums of the two towns, listening to audio guides I rented along the way.

 And after Genoa?
-Even in Tuscany did you reconnect with friends?
+Did you reconnect with friends in Tuscany also?

-The stops in Tuscany were the most generous in terms of new friends.
-I didn’t know anybody in the area, actually.
+The stops in Tuscany were the most surprising in terms of new friends, actually, since I didn’t know anybody in that region.

-From Genoa I reached Marina di Massa to see quarry caves and Colonnata, where there’s the famous lard.
-I discovered a little treasure there: the “cioccolardini”, chocolates made with Colonnata’s lard!
+From Genoa I went to Marina di Massa to see quarry caves and Colonnata, where the famous lard is produced.
+I discovered a curiosity there: the “cioccolardini”, chocolates made with Colonnata’s lard!

 From Marina di Massa I went to Lucca, a town I liked a lot.

-I spent three days in Lucca so that I could visit Pontedera, where Museo Piaggio is located, a sort of Mecca for Vespa fans, then Pisa to visit the Campo dei Miracoli and then Livorno, where I “met” Sophia, Peter Moore’s Vespa, at safe in Marco Quaretta’s workshop, a Vespa collector and restorer.
+I spent three days in Lucca, so that I could visit Pontedera, where the Museo Piaggio is located, a sort of Mecca for Vespa riders, then Pisa to visit the Campo dei Miracoli and then Livorno, where I “met” Sophia, Peter Moore’s Vespa, safe in the workshop of Marco Quaretta, a Vespa collector and restorer.

-After this Vespa-meeting, what did you visit so to recommend it to our listeners?
+After this historical Vespa-meeting, what places did you visit so that we can recommend them to our listeners?

-I visited Vinci, home town of Leonardo, and Florence, where I got the Stendhal syndrome after visiting Uffizi Gallery for the first time.
+I visited Vinci, where the native house of Leonardo is located, and Florence, where I got the Stendhal syndrome after visiting Uffizi Gallery for the first time.
 Did you ever visit it?
-Ever suffered the syndrome? ![]()
+Ever suffered from the syndrome? 🙂

-I visited Florence with a videoguide, Arianna, and I received precious tips about the next stops from a girl who was working for the company producing Arianna at the times.
+I visited Florence using a videoguide and I received precious tips about the next stops from a girl who was working for the company producing the videoguide at the time.

-In that area I even met three Vespa fans from Vespa Club Mantua.
+In that area I even met three Vespa riders from the Mantua Vespa Club.

-Then on august 16 I’ve been in Siena for the Palio: fantastic, words can’t describe the incredible athmosphere.
+Then, on august 16, I went to Siena for the Palio: fantastic, words can’t describe the incredible atmosphere.

-After Siena I went to a hostel in Cortona.
-I didn’t know what I would have done the next day and some guys I met at the hostel recalled me that in Arezzo, not far from there, were shot the best scenes of the movie “La vita è bella” by Benigni.
+After Siena I went to Cortona.
+I didn’t know what to do the next day, the 17, and some guys I met at the hostel told me that in Arezzo, not far from there, were shot the best scenes of the Benigni’s movie “Life is beautiful”.

-So I went and spent all the day there.
+So I went there and spent all the day in Arezzo.

 After Tuscany?

 Umbria, with Assisi and the Eremo of San Francesco.
-In front of the church there’s the knight with the bowed head, a symbol of humility, of which my lyceum literature teacher often talked about.
+In front of the church there’s the knight with his head bowed, a symbol of humility.
+My lyceum literature teacher often talked about it.

-After 2 days in Assisi I went to Melezzole di Montecchio, in a bed&breakfast.
-A very little town, stuck over a hill, but lively and full of juicy “sagre”.
+After 2 days in Assisi I went to Melezzole di Montecchio.
+A very little town, stuck on a hilltop, but lively and full of juicy “sagre”.

-Then I went to the Marmore falls, near Terni, really a must-see if you haven’t got the chance till now.
-It was impressing looking at the opening of the water, since it’s regularly stopped to power an electric plant.
+Then I went to the Marmore falls, near Terni, really a must-see if you haven’t visited yet.
+It was impressive staring at the waters opening, since the flux is regularly stopped to power on an electric plant.

 Yes, all roads lead to Rome!
 During the three days I spent in Rome I visited the main monuments, the Vatican Museums in particular: there are no words to describe the Sistine Chapel.

-The fun part of the stop in Rome was an evening under the sign of good food in Ariccia, in the roman castles area.
-“Porchetta scrocchierella” and red wine together with a friend from Como, who was in Rome those days, made the return trip to the hostel a bit problematic…
+The fun side of the stop in Rome was an evening under the sign of great food in Ariccia, in the roman castles area.
+“Porchetta scrocchierella” and red wine in company of a friend Vespa rider from Como, who was in Rome those days, made the return to the hostel a bit problematic…

 Other surprises after Rome?

 After Rome, the Royal Palace of Caserta was a great surprise.
-The royal apartments and the 3km long garden with its foutain system were wonderful.
-As a side note, they shot some scenes of Episode I there.
+The royal apartments and the 3km long garden with its fountains system were wonderful.
+As a side note, they shot some scenes of Star Wars Episode I there.

-Then Bisceglie, where I stayed with relatives, for some days of relax at seaside after 3000km riding a Vespa.
+Then Bisceglie, where I stayed with relatives, for some relaxing days at the seaside after 3000km riding a Vespa.

-Nearby there’s Castel del Monte, a mystic place where they say the graal was hidden for some time.
-Castel del Monte is depicted on the 1 cent italian euro coins.
+Nearby there’s Castel del Monte, a mystic place where they say the Holy Grail was hidden for some time.
+Castel del Monte is depicted on the 1 cent italian Euro coins.

-Then San Giovanni Rotondo and the Gargano area, Vieste in particular, where I learned to swim when I was a kid.
+Then San Giovanni Rotondo and the Gargano area, Vieste in particular, where I learned to swim when I was a child.

 Last stop?